WorkSafe is a Crown agency; we have a governance board. Board members are appointed by the Minister for Workplace Relations and Safety.

 Members of our Board have backgrounds in New Zealand’s work health and safety environment, including work illness and occupational disease, public sector governance, central government processes, worker and business perspectives, administration of work health and safety legislation and risk management frameworks, and business generally.

-Ross Wilson – Chair
+Jennifer Kerr - Chair

-Paula Rose QSO - Deputy Chair
+Bill Moran - Deputy Chair

-In 2016 Robin was made a Companion of the New Zealand Order of Merit for services to Māori, the community and governance.
+In 2019 he was awarded a Member of the New Zealand Order of Merit for his services to State, Sport, and Youth.